Why do we need an integration platform?

 Step 1: Look out for Core Features/Desired Capabilities

 There are various features you should be looking for in an integration platform.
-An integration platform or iPaaS should have the following desired capabilities or core features:
+An integration platform as a service or iPaaS should have the following desired capabilities or core features:

 - Pre-built generic connectors / Adaptors (http, FTP, SMTP, REST, SOAP, Web Server, Database, OData etc.)